 Over the last three months, the GAF team has met with many of our scholars online.
-During the meetups, we learnt about the challenges facing our community, such as online learning, isolation, disruption of future plans and loss of jobs and opportunities.
+During the meetups, we learnt about our community's challenges, such as online learning, isolation, disruption of future plans and loss of jobs and opportunities.

-Our scholars shared the lessons they will take away from this uncertain time, including the importance of healthy mental habits to develop resilience, maintain a sense of wellbeing and emotional strength.
+Our scholars shared the lessons they will take away from this uncertain time, including the importance of healthy mental habits to develop resilience and maintain a sense of well-being and emotional strength.
 Below we have compiled their suggestions for staying happy and healthy.